PITKTS-414/SCADA_Project/README.md

 # PLC + HMI Project Repository

 This repository contains supporting materials for a PLC + HMI project.
+This is NOT intended to be source code, just a reference archive!

 ---